| Competition

 a degree of necessary and legitimate discretion to enforce or not

+to enforce in particular cases.
 3.5 In adopting any nondiscrimination principle, it is important

 not to sweep so broadly as to prohibit legitimate distinctions that